 But when we do read about them we have to treat them with less formality than Structured Analysis required:

 - DFDs can be useful graphical representations that help you think through flows in a system.
 I still use them.

 - Data Dictionaries can be useful to name and represent concepts, I’ve used the concept to help me design and generate test data.

 - Decision Tables and Decision Trees I use far less often but they can provide concise thinking tools

 DFDs teach you concepts of graphical modelling, paritioning diagrams, logical modeling, multiple levels of abstraction, simple representations.
-You might even find yourself using GraphViz to create diagrams that are easy to version control and create.
+You might even find yourself using GraphViz (see also recommended tools)to create diagrams that are easy to version control and create.

 At this point I’ve skipped about 19 chapters.
 And then the book starts to have more relevance to Modern Software Development.